SDWebImage/SDWebImageSwiftUI/README.md

     // `WebImage` supports advanced control just like `AnimatedImage`, but without the progressive animation support }
 ```

+Note: The `WebImage` animation provide common use case, so it's still recommend to use `AnimatedImage` for advanced controls like progressive animation rendering, or vector image rendering.
+In a word, `WebImage` can render animated image, but not always the best choice.

 ### Using `AnimatedImage` to play animation